 Study French in Quebec City!
 On this academic study trip, students will spend the morning taking intensive language courses.
 Afternoons will be spent visiting important historical and cultural sites in Quebec City and the surrounding area.
 Students will learn about the history of Quebec City and the region, exploring the historical and cultural connections between France and Quebec, as well as the history of the Quebec independence movement.
 Site visits may include the Citadelle of Quebec, the Museum of Francophone America, Quebec's Islamic Center, and Trois Riviè res or Montmorency Falls.

 Date: May 15-26 or May 26-June 5, 2018 (exact dates TBD)

 This course on Shakespeare’s plays in performance on stage is an intensive two-week study trip to England and to summer performances of Shakespeare’s plays by the Royal Shakespeare Company in Stratford-upon-Avon, as well as by other companies in other venues, including London.
 Field trips will include Oxford University and Blenheim Palace (site for the filming of Kenneth Branagh’s Hamlet).

-While the 2-credit study trip in England will focus on the summer performances that students will witness on the stage, a 2-credit spring course on campus will focus directly on performances of Shakespeare’s plays on screen.
-Taken together, the sequence of two 2-credit courses will satisfy requirements in Experiential Learning and in the LSC (Literary Studies) or in the English major (300 level).
+While the 2-credit study trip in England will focus on the summer performances that students will witness on the stage, the 2-credit spring course on campus will focus directly on performances of Shakespeare’s plays on screen.
+Taken together, the sequence of two 2-credit courses will satisfy requirements in the LSC (Literary Studies) or in the English major (300 level).
 The spring course will focus on screen performances of five of Shakespeare’s plays, and the summer study trip will focus on stage interpretations of the five Shakespeare plays we will attend.